 The elementary definition of supply chain management is managing a network of resources required to deliver goods and services to the end customer.
-Understanding of ongoing demands of the customers (quantity, quality, market trends), manufacturing capabilities, and time is taken to deliver goods and services plays a crucial role in supply chain management.
+Understanding of ongoing demands of the customers (quantity, quality, market trends), manufacturing capabilities, and time is taken to deliver goods and services plays a crucial role in supply chain issues in healthcare.
 It is one of the most important aspects of any business and accounts for an average of 8-10% of overall business costs.

-What Is The Current Supply Chain Crisis?
+What Is The Current Healthcare Supply Chain Disruption?

 COVID outbreak in China in 2019, Russia’s war with Ukraine and the downfalling economies of developed and developing countries following that have affected every business aspect including manufacturing, and supply chain.
 China is the biggest manufacturer in the world and has a 28.7% share of the market in manufacturing.
 Regarding COVID, China has imposed stringent rules on global exports and imports, which has significantly increased manufacturing costs & time.